Krystian731/ordersAppFrontend/README.md

 * [Setup](#setup)

 ## General info
 This project is a management system for my freind's flower shop.
 It is designed to manage the upcoming orders.
+Project is not fully finished yet.

 ## Technologies
 Project is created with: